Presidency of Harry S. Truman: Stalemate and dismissal of MacArthur

 As the UN forces approached the Yalu River, the CIA and General MacArthur both expected that the Chinese would remain out of the war.
-Defying those predictions, Chinese forces crossed the Yalu River in November 1950 and forced the overstretched UN soldiers to retreat.
+Defying those predictions, Chinese People's Volunteer Army forces crossed the Yalu River in November 1950 and forced the overstretched UN soldiers to retreat.
 Fearing that the escalation of the war could spark a global conflict with the Soviet Union, Truman refused MacArthur's request to bomb Chinese supply bases north of the Yalu River.
 UN forces were pushed below the 38th parallel before the end of 1950, but, under the command of General Matthew Ridgway, the UN launched a counterattack that pushed Chinese forces back up to the 38th parallel.

 MacArthur made several public demands for an escalation of the war, leading to a break with Truman in late 1950 and early 1951.
 On April 5, House Minority Leader Joseph Martin made public a letter from MacArthur that strongly criticized Truman's handling of the Korean War and called for an expansion of the conflict against China.
 Truman believed that MacArthur's recommendations were wrong, but more importantly, he believed that MacArthur had overstepped his bounds in trying to make foreign and military policy, potentially endangering the civilian control of the military.
 After consulting with the Joint Chiefs of Staff and members of Congress, Truman decided to relieve MacArthur of his command.
 The dismissal of General Douglas MacArthur ignited a firestorm of outrage against Truman and support for MacArthur.
 Fierce criticism from virtually all quarters accused Truman of refusing to shoulder the blame for a war gone sour and blaming his generals instead.
 Others, including Eleanor Roosevelt, supported and applauded Truman's decision.
 MacArthur meanwhile returned to the U.S. to a hero's welcome, and addressed a joint session of Congress.
 In part due to the dismissal of MacArthur, Truman's approval mark in February 1952 stood at 22% according to Gallup polls, which was, until George W. Bush in 2008, the all-time lowest approval mark for an active American president.
 Though the public generally favored MacArthur over Truman immediately after MacArthur's dismissal, congressional hearings and newspaper editorials helped turn public opinion against MacArthur's advocacy for escalation.